 Effective date and application

-These Shadow Allocation Rules shall enter into force in accordance with the applicable national regulatory regimes upon the approval by or, where applicable, notification to the relevant National Regulatory Authorities and on the date announced by the Allocation Platform.
+These Shadow Allocation Rules shall enter into force in accordance with the applicable regulatory regimes and thirty (30) calendar days after a respective notice on the new Shadow Allocation Rules is sent to Registered Participants by the Allocation Platform.

-These Shadow Allocation Rules apply to Capacity Allocation with the delivery period to be specified by the Allocation Platform on its website upon the entry into force of these Shadow Rules, it being understood that the delivery period shall be from 1 January in the subsequent year following the adoption of these Shadow Rules in accordance with Article 9 of Regulation (EU) 2015/1222.

 These Shadow Allocation Rules are subject to the legislation prevailing at the time at which they take effect.
-In the event that there is a change in legislation or any action by competent authorities at national or European Union level which have an effect on these Shadow Allocation Rules and/or their annexes then, notwithstanding any other provision of these Shadow Allocation Rules, the Shadow Allocation Rules shall be amended accordingly and pursuant to Article 46.
+In the event that there is a change in legislation or any action by competent authorities at national or European Union level which have an effect on these Shadow Allocation Rules then, notwithstanding any other provision of these Shadow Allocation Rules, the Shadow Allocation Rules shall be amended accordingly and pursuant to Article 46.

-In the event of an inconsistency between the Shadow Allocation Rules and the Nomination Rules, for matters relating to the implementation of Shadow Auctions in accordance with the Shadow Allocation Rules, the Shadow Allocation Rules shall prevail.
+In the event of an inconsistency between the Shadow Allocation Rules and the Day‐Ahead Nomination Rules, for matters relating to the implementation of Shadow Auctions in accordance with the Shadow Allocation Rules, the Shadow Allocation Rules shall prevail.

 CHAPTER 2